OpenSourceEconomics/econsa/README.rst

 ======

-    I prefer true but imperfect knowledge, even if it leaves much indetermined and unpredictable, to a pretence of exact knowledge that is likely to be false.
+    I prefer true but imperfect knowledge, even if it leaves much undetermined and unpredictable, to a pretence of exact knowledge that is likely to be false.

     -- Friedrich von Hayek

 **econsa** is an open source package for economists that facilitates the sound analysis of computational economic models.
 It offers suitable methods for uncertainty propagation and global sensitivity analysis.

+Please visit our `online documentation <https://econsa.readthedocs.io/en/latest/>`_ for tutorials and other information.

 .. image:: https://readthedocs.org/projects/econsa/badge/?version=latest
     :target: https://econsa.readthedocs.io/en/latest